lip6/IHP_SG13G2_TO_Nov2024/README.md

 # TO_Nov2024

-The TO_NOV repository is dedicated fo submission of open source designs, based on IHP 130nm BiCMOS Open Source PDK, during November's 2024 edition of IHP OpenMPW program.
-In the future this repository will be integrated as a submodule to the `IHP-Open-DesignLib` repository.
+The TO_NOV repository is dedicated to the submission of open-source designs based on the IHP 130nm BiCMOS Open Source PDK, specifically for the November 2024 edition of the IHP OpenMPW program.
+In the future, this repository will be integrated as a submodule within the `IHP-Open-DesignLib` repository.

 ReadTheDocs documentation for IHP-Open-DesignLib is [here](https://ihp-open-ip.readthedocs.io/en/latest/)

 ## Submission process

-Make a fork of this repository and then push your data to it.
-Then make a pull request.
+Make a fork of this repository and then push your data to it, then make a pull request.

 > [!CAUTION]
 > On each PR a github action will be triggered to run a minimal DRC precheck (rejection test).
 Please consider it and do not upload many `gds` files.